ibigbug/ibigbug.github.com/about.md

 Hi!
 My name is **Yuwei Ba**.
 My friends also call me **8D** (sounds like *buddy* in Chinese).

-I love computer and programming and study them on my own.
+I love computer and programming and learn them on my own.

 Life Lover.